Izabela88/walkers-website/README.md

     - The website was tested as it was developed with the implementation of new features, using:

       - console.log() and google developer tools
-      - breakpoint() function and terminal for backend functionalities by printing expected outcome
+      - terminal for backend functionalities by printing expected outcome
       - manual testing
       - automated testing
       - Travis CI for testing code before pull and merge on GitHub: